 That was before the COVID-19 pandemic began.
 Now, many nursing home facilities are struggling to control infections and provide a safe place for elderly residents to live.
 Many residents are expressing concern and fear that their needs aren’t being met during this time.

-Read on for more information about what nursing home negligence is, how to spot the signs that your loved one might be subject to abuse or neglect in an El Centro nursing home, and the legal process by which abused or neglected nursing home residents can recover damages by calling an experienced El Centro personal injury lawyer at Gomez Trial Attorneys.
+Read on for more information about what nursing home negligence is, how to spot the signs that your loved one might be subject to abuse or neglect in an El Centro nursing home, and the legal process by which abused or neglected nursing home residents can recover damages by calling an experienced El Centro Nursing Home Negligence Lawyer at Gomez Trial Attorneys.